 Second, the above spectral asymptotics are equivalent to

-These kind of reductions are not new, but here they follow from elementary arguments (compare~\cite{MSZ:LMP22, SZ:FAA23}).
+These kinds of reductions are not new, but here they follow from elementary arguments (compare~\cite{MSZ:LMP22, SZ:FAA23}).

-The main new idea in the proof of Proposition~\ref{prop:Intro.Weyl-BirS} is using Lemma~\ref{lem:Intro.refined-CSZ}, along with Lemma~\ref{lem:Intro.Com-Dq} and the perturbation theory of Birman-Solomyak~\cite{BS:FAA70, BS:Book}), to show in substance that if the spectral asymptotics~(\ref{eq:Intro.Weyl-BirS-sA+2}) hold for \emph{some} $q_0>0$, then they hold for \emph{all} $q>0$.
-Note that for achieving this it is crucial to the allow exponent of $|D|^{-\alpha}$ in Lemma~\ref{lem:Intro.refined-CSZ} to range over all $(0,1]$ instead of restricting ourselves to $\alpha=1$ (compare~\cite{MSZ:LMP22}).
+The main new idea in the proof of Proposition~\ref{prop:Intro.Weyl-BirS} is using Lemma~\ref{lem:Intro.refined-CSZ}, along with Lemma~\ref{lem:Intro.Com-Dq} and the perturbation theory of Birman-Solomyak~\cite{BS:FAA70, BS:Book}, to show in substance that if the spectral asymptotics~(\ref{eq:Intro.Weyl-BirS-sA+2}) hold for \emph{some} $q_0>0$, then they hold for \emph{all} $q>0$.
+Note that for achieving this it is crucial to allow the exponent of $|D|^{-\alpha}$ in Lemma~\ref{lem:Intro.refined-CSZ} to range over all $(0,1]$ instead of restricting ourselves to $\alpha=1$ (compare~\cite{MSZ:LMP22}).

 As it turns out, Condition~(W) is actually equivalent to the spectral asymptotics~(\ref{eq:Intro.Weyl-BirS-sA+2}) for $q=2$ (see Lemma~\ref{lem:ST.equiv-conformal-Weyl}).
-This allows us to complete the proof of Proposition~\ref{prop:Intro.Weyl-BirS} (see Chapter~\ref{chap:Main-results} for the full details).
+This allows us to complete the proof of Proposition~\ref{prop:Intro.Weyl-BirS} (see Section~\ref{chap:Main-results} for the full details).